maxwelld90/phd/thesis/figures/README.md

 These files are provided as-is; I'm not sure what you would want to do with them, but the evidence of my hard work is here in the commit history.
 If you do decide to use one of these images, please credit me as per the instructions in the [README file located in the root directory](https://github.com/maxwelld90/phd/blob/master/README.md).

 ## Use of Stock Images
 I made it clear in the front matter of this thesis that not all of the illustrations used throughout this thesis are my original work.
 While the concepts for the artwork are entirely original and devised by me (unless where otherwise stated in the text), many of the small constituent artwork files are from the fantastic artwork site, [freepik.com](https://www.freepik.com).
 If you do credit me for an image, you **must** also credit freepik.com.
 I'd like to take this opportunity to once again thank the talented artists who put their work on freepik for me to use.
-I appreciate it; I hope the credit is enough (I am certain what I have done is okay, as per the freepik attribution rules); and I hope you like the end result.
+I appreciate it; I hope the credit is enough (I am certain what I have done is okay, as per the freepik attribution rules -- the list of images used from elsewhere is below); and I hope you like the end result.

+## Images Used
+Each of the files in this directory that employ an artwork from freepik (or another website) are listed below.

+* `ch0-acks_header.pdf` (Country flags from Wikipedia, Creative Commons)
+*

+All bitmap images were taken by me (e.g. `ch0-australia.jpg`).
+The people in `ch0-brel.jpg` were consulted before I included that particular image.